What the law actually gives you: data broker rights by state

 New Jersey's law applies to entities that control or process data of at least 100,000 consumers, or 25,000 consumers if they derive revenue from selling data.
 The AG handles enforcement for most violations.

-California's CCPA provides the strongest tools for removing your data from brokers.
+California's CCPA gives you the strongest individual tools available under US law for removing your data from brokers.
 Here is exactly how to use them:

 1. Identify the brokers holding your data.
 Run a scan with a tool like Delist.ai to see which data brokers have your personal information indexed.
 Note each broker's name and the specific data they hold.